xXleowXx/gitlab-charts/doc/development/environment_setup.md

 The minimum tools required for charts development are documented on the [Required tools page](../installation/tools.md).

 You should use [`asdf`](https://github.com/asdf-vm/asdf) to install these tools.
-This allows us to easily switch between versions, such as different kubectl or helm versions.
+This allows us to easily switch between versions, such as different kubectl or Helm versions.

 We provide a [`.tool-versions` file](https://gitlab.com/gitlab-org/charts/gitlab/blob/master/.tool-versions) that specifies these tools with their recommended versions.
 To install or update them: